Request Consult

 With years of experience in U.S. tax and helping Canadians deal with all matters related to the sale of your U.S. property, we know the process inside and out and are your U.S. tax experts.

-Both our managing partner, Asif, and our lead, Jeanine, is an Enrolled Agent (EA), admitted to practice before the IRS.
+Our managing partner, Asif, is an Enrolled Agent (EA), admitted to practice before the IRS.
 Asif is also a Certifying Acceptance Agent (CAA) for the IRS.
 A CAA can simplify the process of obtaining an ITIN number by certifying your identity documents, saving you from sending your original documents to the IRS.

 Get Started With US Taxes Today